Arshiapdr/stablecoin-vuln-llm/README.md

 which classes are worth testing against each slice, producing (slice, class) pairs.
-Each pair is audited twice by the LLM at different temperatures, then reviewed by an adversarial critic whose default position is that the finding is wrong, and independently checked by a mechanical rule engine.
+Each pair is audited twice by the LLM at different temperatures, then reviewed by an adversarial critic whose default position is that the finding is wrong, and independently checked by a rule engine.
 A finding is reported only if the critic accepts it **and** the static check passes.

 In parallel, the **behavioural** stage fetches price and supply series for the 12